elektronaut/sugar/README.md

 ## Requirements, and how to install them

-Sugar is built using Ruby on Rails 3.2, and requires Ruby 1.9.
+Sugar is built on Ruby on Rails 3.2, requires Ruby 1.9 and supports MySQL, Postgres and SQLite.

-You'll need to have a database set up.
-Sugar was developed against MySQL.
-PostgreSQL and SQLite hasn't been tested, but should work.
-Edit the Gemfile to reflect your DBM of choice.

-You'll also need Redis installed.
+You'll need to have Redis installed.
 Sugar connects to localhost by default, which should be fine in most cases.

-Finally, install Bundler (if you haven't) and use it to install the rest of the required gems:
+Install Bundler (if you haven't) and use it to install the rest of the required gems:

 ```
 gem install bundler